DZBohan/DZBohan/README.md

 # Hey!
 I’m dzbohan 👋

--  💻 I'm a Ph.D student at City of Hope studying cancer biology
+-  💻 I'm a Ph.D student at City of Hope studying computational & cancer biology

 -  🏥 I was a bioinformatician working at USC Norris Cancer Center